carbon-language/carbon-lang/docs/design/generics/details.md

 This requires that the index be known at compile time, but allows different indices to be associated with different types.

-**Caveat:** When implementing an interface twice for a type, the interface parameters are required to always be different.
+**Caveat:** When implementing an interface twice for a type, you need to be sure that the interface parameters will always be different.
 For example:

 ```
 interface Map(FromType:!
 Type, ToType:!
 Type) {